docker/docs/compose/compose-file.md

 ## Versioning

-There are two versions of the Compose file format:
+There are currently three versions of the Compose file format:

 - Version 1, the legacy format.
 This is specified by omitting a `version` key at the root of the YAML.
 - Version 2, the recommended format.
 This is specified with a `version: '2'` entry at the root of the YAML.
+- Version 2.1, an upgrade over version 2 that takes advantage of the Docker Engine's newest features.
+Specify with a `version: '2.1'` entry at the root of the YAML.

 To move your project from version 1 to 2, see the [Upgrading](compose-file.md#upgrading) section.